cosmasquantum/Getting_and_Cleaning-_Data_Project/README.md

     4) creates a second, independent tidy data set containing the average of each variable for each activity and each subject:

          - TidyData
+### Note:

+- Additional descriptive information on each step of the procedure is provided in the 'run_analysis.R' file itself.